 Strategies for Exams

-When you are prepared for a test, you can turn it into an opportunity to strut your stuff!
-Start preparing for exams a little bit at a time and using these strategies to reduce test anxiety and improve performance.
+When you are prepared for a test, you can turn it into an opportunity to show what you know!
+Start preparing for exams a little bit at a time and use these strategies to reduce test anxiety and improve performance.

 - Review your course outlines, learning objectives and past tests to get a better sense of what and how you should study for each course.

-- Will there be an emphasis on material not yet tested, on class discussions, supplemental readings?
+- Will there be an emphasis on material not yet tested, on class discussions or supplemental readings?

 - Attend a Learning Skills workshop to learn about studying differently for different types of tests.